matheus-pereira/elric/packages/jest-diff/README.md

 };
 ```

-The `jest-diff` package assumes (but does not enforce) that the 3 indicators have equal length.
+The `elric-diff` package assumes (but does not enforce) that the 3 indicators have equal length.

 ### Example of options to limit common lines